 - Your servicer denied you for any trial or permanent loan modification it offers.

-You can only appeal when you’re denied for a loan modification program.
 Your servicer does not have to review decisions about other loss mitigation programs like a short sale.

 Your appeal needs to be submitted within 14 days after the servicer denies your application for a loan modification.
 The servicer has to assign the review of your appeal to someone who was not responsible for the initial decision and must give you a response in writing within 30 days of your appeal.